kinecosystem/kin-python/README.md

 - `req_body`: The string request body.

 #### Sign Transaction Webhook
+The sign transaction webhook is used to sign Kin 3 transactions with a whitelisted Kin 3 account to remove fees.
+On Kin 4, the webhook can be used to simply approve or reject transactions submitted by mobile clients.

 To use the `WebhookHandler` with the Sign Transaction webhook, developers should define a function that accepts a sign transaction request and response object and verifies the request in some way and modifies the response object as needed:
 ```python
 from agora.webhook.sign_transaction import SignTransactionRequest, SignTransactionResponse